 notdeft-xapian C++ program in the “xapian” directory.
 On some systems simply going into that directory and typing

-should do the trick, provided that the required libraries have been installed.
-On other systems you will need to find the right C++ compiler incantation for building the program.
+should do the trick, provided that the required tools and libraries have already been installed.
+Other systems may require more work not only on satisfying the dependencies, but also in finding the right C++ compiler incantation for building the program.
+(On some systems building it may not be feasible at all, and NotDeft's functionality will be more limited.)

 notdeft feature has been loaded, you can see and edit all of its configuration options and their documentation with